awsdocs/aws-iot-docs/developerguide/job-configurations-console.md

 # Specify job configurations by using the AWS Management Console<a name="job-configurations-console"></a>

 You can add the different configurations for your job by using the AWS IoT console\.
 After you've created a job, you can see the status details of your job configurations on the job details page\.
-For more information about the different configurations and how they work, see [What are the different configurations?](jobs-configurations.md#jobs-configurations-details)\.
+For more information about the different configurations and how they work, see [How job configurations work](jobs-configurations-details.md)\.

 Add the job configurations when you create a job or a job template\.